gcperk/skmoose/README.md

 - Skeena Wildlife Ecological Resource Model- Winter forage output - still to be added.

-# Estimate Uninhabitable areas for moose
+# Estimate Uninhabitable areas

 Uninhabitable areas within the landscape are defined under the following criteria

+- Rock and Ice

 - Large waterbodies greater than 1km2